The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 |

 The supplier can raise any customer performance issues.
-For example these may be impacting their ability to fulfill their contractual obligations. |
+For example these may be impacting their ability to their contractual obligations. |

-Key Improvement Areas/Opportunities |
+Key Improvement Areas/ Opportunities |

 All opportunities for improvement should be explored.
 Once identified, action plans should be agreed.
 Areas to be explored should include: current performance issues, cost, process, Sustainable Procurement, Corporate and Social Responsibility, innovation/value add. |